 Custodial vs Non-Custodial wallet

-How to work with the wallets?
+How to work with cryptocurrency wallets?

 To use a cryptocurrency wallet, the user needs two to have the following keys: